 As an extremely introverted person, “social distancing” shouldn’t bother me, but it did.
 After working remotely off and on for about a month in my cramped Tokyo apartment, the isolation started to eat away at me.
 The sun gracing my skin when I actually did go outside was an almost euphoric feeling.

 Living in Japan as a foreigner is isolating enough with cultural differences and societal pressures constantly hindering you from making deep connections.
 Global panic and a barrage of frenzied posts on social media make you feel even more like the world is closing in on you.

-Passengers who were quarantined on the coronavirus infested Diamond Princess cruise ship in Yokohama Bay were released.
-They’re going to infect the whole country.
-The 2020 Olympics are going to be postponed.
-No, they’re not.
-Hokkaido is on lock down.
-Seven hundred cases confirmed in Japan.
+Passengers who were quarantined on the coronavirus-infested Diamond Princess cruise ship in Yokohama Bay were released.
+The country went into a state of emergency.
+Thousands of cases confirmed in Japan.
 Masks are sold out.

 My mother’s sick friend, whom she brought food and water to, has now been diagnosed with COVID-19.
 A Japanese friend of mine was planning to start a new life in France, but her flight was scheduled to go through Seoul before landing in Paris.
 Her flight has been canceled.